opensearch-project/documentation-website/_api-reference/ingest-apis/processors/grok.md

 # Grok

 The `grok` processor is used to parse and extract structured data from unstructured data.
 It is useful in log analytics and data processing pipelines where data is often in a raw and unformatted state.
 The `grok` processor uses a combination of pattern matching and regular expressions to identify and extract information from the input text.
 The processor supports a range of predefined patterns for common data types such as timestamps, IP addresses, and usernames.
-It also allows you to define custom patterns to handle specific formats.
-The `grok` processor can also perform transformations on extracted data, such as converting a timestamp to a proper date field.
+The `grok` processor can perform transformations on extracted data, such as converting a timestamp to a proper date field.

 The following is the syntax for the `grok` processor: